'Thanks for the chaos': Madrid returns to lockdown | Science-Environment

 'Thanks for the chaos': Madrid returns to lockdown

-Still, residents were anxious and exasperated at the political wrangling between central and regional government.
+"Madrilenos" were exasperated at political wrangling between the central and regional governments, and anxious about whether the measures would work.
 "We have been eight months with masks and without nightclubs and parties, and there is still contagion.
 Then what kind of impact will these restrictions make?," said Sonny van den Holstein, owner of Sanissimo restaurant.

-"People are confused, they hesitate to go out," he said, just as a customer called to cancel a reservation for Saturday.
-"Another cancellation - because they are in fear."
+"People are confused, they hesitate to go out ... they are in fear," he said, as a customer called to cancel a reservation.
 The conservative-led Madrid area authority reluctantly complied with the order from the Socialist-led central government to ban travel except for school, work, health or shopping.

-Famous for its late-night carousing and usually lively tourist flow, Madrid is also seeing a curfew for bars and restaurants moved to 11 p.m. from 1 a.m.
-Restaurants, gyms and shops are having capacity cut by half.
-LEGAL CHALLENGE
+Famous for its late-night carousing and usually lively tourist flow, Madrid's bars and restaurants must close at 11 p.m. instead of a previous 1 a.m curfew, while restaurants, gyms and shops are having capacity cut by half.
+Gatherings of more than six people remain banned indoors and outdoors, but parks and playgrounds can this time stay open.

-"We are obliged to start this from today," senior Madrid regional official Enrique Lopez told a news conference, apologising to Madrid residents for uncertainty of past days while blaming the central government.
-The measure widens a confinement already in place in poorer parts of the city with high infection rates.
+LEGAL CHALLENGE The measures widen a confinement already in place in poorer parts of the city with high infection rates.

 With 850 cases per 100,000 people, according to the World Health Organization, the Madrid area has Europe's worst rate.
 Spain has recorded a total of 778,607 coronavirus cases, more than any other Western European nation, with almost 32,000 fatalities.
 Daily deaths are now around their highest levels since early May - an average of 78 a day in the last week - but far below the late March record of nearly 900.